-- 96 % of migrants are men

-- 7% of migrants are minors

-- 512 migrants arrived in Gao

-- 568 migrants departed from Gao

-- 57 % are going in Europe, mainly in Spain

-- Almost all migrants departing from Gao are transiting through Algeria

-- The large majority of migrants leave Malian territory in trucks.

-- Guineans and Gambians occupy first place among non Malian migrants transiting through Gao in to Europe and North African countries.
+- 97 % of migrants are men - An average of 12% of migrants are minors - 1 404 migrants arrived in Gao - 1 369 migrants departed from Gao - 49 % want to go in Europe, mainly in Spain and Italy - Almost all migrants departing from Gao are transiting through Algeria - The large majority of migrants leave Malian territory in trucks. - Guineans and Gambians occupy first place among non Malian migrants transiting through Gao in to Europe and North African countries.